Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 Once your Stream Analytics job is created in the Azure portal, you can configure it with an input, an output, and a query to run on the data that passes through.

-Using the three elements of input, output, and query, this section creates a job that receives temperature data from the IoT Edge device.
-It analyzes that data in a rolling 30-second window.
-If the average temperature in that window goes over 70 degrees, then an alert is sent to the IoT Edge device.
+Using the three elements of input, output, and query, this section creates a job that receives person detection notifications from the Vision AI DevKit camera.
+It analyzes that data in a rolling 15-second window.
+If a person is detected for the first time that window, an alert is sent.
 You'll specify exactly where the data comes from and goes in the next section when you deploy the job.

 1. Navigate to your Stream Analytics job in the Azure portal.